Raghuvar/Hotel_DatabaseManagement_System/README.md

-# Hotel_DatabaseManagement_System
+# An overall database pacakage for a Hotel(Creating, Managing and Deploying)

-An entire database suite for a Hotel
+~ Hotel database management system is a platform developed for the peers who are looking to start over on the database management system.